mediahackza/data-journalism-newsletter/Home.md

 Welcome to the first in a series of newsletters about getting started with data journalism from [The Outlier](https://theoutlier.co.za).
 You probably already know this but just to make sure:

 - There are six newsletters in this series.
-- One newsletter will be sent out every week for six weeks.
+- One newsletter will be sent out every week from the time you subscribe.
-- Each newsletter will cover a specific area of data journalism:
+- Each newsletter will cover a specific area of data journalism, roughly these areas:

-  1 - What/why is data journalism (this email)
+  1 - What/why is data journalism? (this email)
   2 - The basic tools of data journalism
   3 - How to find data for projects
   4 - Why and how you should "clean" data
   5 - The basics of analysing data and finding an angle 6 - Getting started with data visualisation

-That's a lot of ground to cover over just six weeks so we won't be able to go into great detail on each of these areas but our intention is that it will be enough to help you get started with data journalism and to become familiar with the core concepts.
+That's a lot of ground to cover in over just six weeks, so we won't be able to go into great detail on each of these areas but our intention is that it will be enough to help you get started with data journalism and to become familiar with the core concepts.
 Later on in the series we'll look at some resources that you can look at to start expanding your skills.

 **:exclamation:But first, an important note**: This is an evolving course.
 Over time we will be updating it with new information and techniques if we think they will improve the overall course.
 If you have any questions or suggestions, or things that you think we didn't explain well enough, please let us know so we can improve explanations or add in things we left out.
 You can email us at [ddjnewsletter@theoutlier.co.za](mailto:ddjnewsletter@theoutlier.co.za).
 Any and all feedback is hugely welcomed.
 Alternatively, join our [Outlier Discord channel](https://discord.gg/Qf9AkFeXEF) and talk with us there.